All Vehicle testing suspended

-Further to the government’s decision to introduce measures to delay the spread of coronavirus (COVID- 19), the decision has been taken to limit the use of counter services across DVA.
+Further to the government’s decision to introduce measures to delay the spread of coronavirus (COVID- 19), the decision has been taken to suspend all counter services across the DVA.

-These are necessary precautionary measures to protect staff and customers, and stick to government guidelines on social distancing.
+These are necessary precautionary measures to protect staff and customers, and adhere to government guidelines on social distancing.

 In considering the latest health advice DVA has put in place additional measures to protect staff and customers.
 As a result, at this time, the DVA is unable to accept any further first time driver licence applications.